darasus/ai-blog/content/how-to-get-funding-for-your-startup.md

   over the next three to five years.
 Bootstrapping is when you launch a startup without outside investment by using your own money and reducing your expenses as much as possible.
+intro: >-
+  Unless you’re independently wealthy or have an unlimited supply of personal financial resources, funding is one of the biggest obstacles for founders launching a startup.
+How do you find money to fund your startup when banks and financial institutions are so risk-averse?
+Thankfully, there are several different funding sources available to entrepreneurs that are looking to get their ventures off the ground.

+  However, finding the right type of funding for your startup – and in the appropriate amount – can be tricky.
+There are many things to consider before committing equity to someone else’s idea or launching a crowdfunding campaign.
+Making the right decision upfront can make all the difference later on, which is why we’ve outlined some helpful information on how to get funding for your startup.
 ---

 ## What Is the Right Way to Get Funding for a Startup?